survivejs/webpack-book/manuscript/styling/02_separating_css.md

 const glob = require('glob');

 // Glob CSS files as an array of CSS files.
 This can be
-// potentially problematic due to CSS rule ordering so
+// problematic due to CSS rule ordering so be careful! const PATHS = {
-// be careful!
-const PATHS = {
-  app: path.join(__dirname, 'app'),
-  build: path.join(__dirname, 'build'),
+  ...
+leanpub-start-insert
   style: glob.sync('./app/**/*.css'),
+leanpub-end-insert
 };

 ...